WHO HE IS, WHO HE WILL ALWAYS BE

 And that’s where God found me.

 Because that’s the beautiful, merciful nature of our loving God.
-He seeks us out no matter where we are, what we have done, or how long He’s waited.
+He seeks us out no matter where we are, what we’ve done, or how long He’s waited.

 When the moment came, and I finally heard His voice, everything changed.
 In that moment, I surrendered.
 I placed my life, my body and mind, my spirit, everything I was and would ever be into God’s hands.